A generalization of Schur-Weyl duality with applications in quantum estimation: Multi-copy estimation and decision problems

 \section{Multi-copy estimation and decision problems}

 The main application of the duality is to multi-copy estimation problems.
 We begin by setting up a general framework for such problems.

-Suppose Alice randomly chooses a state $\rho$ from the density operators in $\textrm{End}(\mathbb{C}^d)$ according to the probability density function $p$ and then prepares $n$ copies of this state and sends them to Bob through a quantum channel $\mathcal{E}:\text{End}((\mathbb{C}^d)^{\otimes n})\rightarrow \text{End}((\mathbb{C}^d)^{\otimes n})$.
+Suppose Alice randomly chooses a qudit state $\rho$ from the density operators in $\textrm{End}(\mathbb{C}^d)$ according to the probability density function $p$ and then prepares $n$ copies of this state and sends them to Bob through a quantum channel $\mathcal{E}:\text{End}((\mathbb{C}^d)^{\otimes n})\rightarrow \text{End}((\mathbb{C}^d)^{\otimes n})$.
 Bob's goal is to estimate some parameter(s) of state $\rho$.
 (We here adopt the convention that the term ``estimation problem'' includes decision problems as a special case).
 So upon receiving $n$ systems he performs a measurement and generates some outcome in the outcome space $\Omega$ where $\Omega$ is a measure space, i.e. a set equipped with a $\sigma$-algebra $\sigma(\Omega)$ of subsets.
 The elements of the $\sigma$-algebra are subsets of $\Omega$, where $B\subseteq \Omega$ corresponds to the event that Bob's measurement outcome is an element of $B$.
 The outcome space $\Omega$ can be continuous (in the case of general estimation problems) or discrete (in the case of decision problems).

-In an arbitrary estimation strategy, Bob measures the $n$ systems he has received and possibly does some post-processing on the outcome, ultimately generating an output in the set $\Omega$.
+In an arbitrary estimation strategy, Bob measures the $n$ qudits he has received and possibly does some post-processing on the outcome, ultimately generating an output in the set $\Omega$.
 The entire strategy, which combines the measurement and the data processing, can be described by a POVM $M:\sigma(\Omega)\rightarrow \text{End}((\mathbb{C}^d)^{\otimes n})$.
-For simplicity, we will often refers to the estimation strategy as the measurement.
+For simplicity, we will often refer to the estimation strategy as the measurement.

 Therefore, the most general figure of merit which evaluates the performance of different strategies in an estimation problem is a function which assigns real numbers to all POVMs $M:\sigma(\Omega)\rightarrow \text{End}((\mathbb{C}^d)^{\otimes n})$.
-Equivalently, in the case of the multi-copy estimation problems we are considering here, the most general figure of merit can be described as a real functional which acts on the two variable function
+Equivalently, in the case of the multi-copy estimation problems we are considering here, the most general figure of merit can be described as a real functional which acts on the two-variable function

 the conditional probability that, using the strategy described by POVM $M:\sigma(\Omega)\rightarrow \text{End}((\mathbb{C}^d)^{\otimes n})$, the event $B\in \sigma(\Omega)$ happens given that Alice has chosen the state $\rho\in \text{supp}(p)$ and has sent state $\rho^{\otimes n}$ to Bob through the channel $\mathcal{E}$ (here, $\text{supp}(p)$ denotes the support of the distribution $p$).